MohanadMaher/Assembly-Module-for-Production-Line-prototype/README.md

 4- Solenoid Valve.

-All the following components are programmed to work in a parallel and coherrent manner.
+All the following components are programmed to work in a parallel and coherent manner.

 N.B.
-*make sure to have stepper motor library installed in your Library Manager*.
+*Make sure to have stepper motor library installed in your Library Manager*.

+Closer look to the Assembly Module:

 ![2021-01-18 19 09 07](https://user-images.githubusercontent.com/89541126/137587362-8ff6a38d-4074-475a-8bab-acb239511354.jpeg)